Leave a Comment / Wine Knowledge Center / By Christina Day

 On the other hand, Tempranillo typically exhibits softer and smoother tannins.
 The lower levels of this compound make Tempranillo wines approachable at a younger age, with less need for extensive aging.
 This characteristic makes it an excellent choice for those seeking red wines that can be enjoyed without the need for long cellaring periods.
 Furthermore, the softer tannins allow the flavors of the fruit to shine through.
 This results in a fruit-forward profile with notes of cherries and plums.

-When it comes to food pairing, two red wine varieties that stand out for their bold flavors and versatility are Sangiovese and Tempranillo.
+When it comes to food pairings, two red wine varieties that stand out for their bold flavors and versatility are Sangiovese and Tempranillo.
 Both wines have distinctive characteristics that make them an excellent match for a wide array of dishes.
+Pairing Tempranillo and Sangiovese with aged cheeses can enhance the wine tasting experience through their rich flavors.

 Sangiovese